qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/gourdo1/readme.md

 ## rules.mk Options

 STARTUP_NUMLOCK_ON = yes             - turns on NUMLOCK by default

 ENCODER_DEFAULTACTIONS_ENABLE = yes  - Enabled default encoder functions

 TD_LSFT_CAPSLOCK_ENABLE = yes        - This will enable double tap on Left Shift to toggle CAPSLOCK when using KC_LSFTCAPS

 IDLE_TIMEOUT_ENABLE = yes            - Enables Timer functionality; for RGB idle timeouts that can be changed dynamically

 INVERT_NUMLOCK_INDICATOR             - inverts the Numlock indicator, LED is on when numlock is off -- numlock interferes with numpad keys, so should generally be off when numpad layer is active.

-COLEMAK_LAYER_ENABLE = yes   		 - Enabled optional 5th layer for COLEMAK layout.
-Use Shift and encoder to enter 5th layer.
+COLEMAK_LAYER_ENABLE = yes           - Enable optional 5th layer for COLEMAK layout.
+Use Shift + encoder to enter 5th layer.

 ## Layer Diagrams